 Mabb’s reworking of Morris’s fabrics, the subtle obliteration and reinvention of pattern, allows for Morris to be considered alongside the work of Malevich.
 The work of both men engaged with a unique sense of Utopianism.
 Morris’s idyll is seemingly bound up in agriculturalism and craft, however he also used this to describe the alienation of labour in industrial society.
 Malevich’s early influences included peasant embroidery.
 At the Second Modern Decorative Arts Exhibition in Moscow in the winter of 1917, he exhibited embroidered work.
 Charlotte Douglas describes Suprematist handwork in an essay titled “Suprematist Embroidered Ornament”:

 “Just as in the paintings, the colored rectangles were meant to indicate an advanced consciousness of the universe or to be emblematic of an unseen world.
 Not only did the Suprematists aspire to make completely objectless painting, but they also immediately decided to remake the entire visual world in the Suprematist mode, an idea that after the Bolshevik revolution would acquire political significance.”

-Blaise Drummond: La façade libre (Live forever in perfect health and happiness), oil, acrylic, collage on canvas, 2009; Image held here.
+Blaise Drummond: La façade libre (Live forever in perfect health and happiness)

 The white surface of Blaise Drummond’s La façade libre (Live forever in perfect health and happiness, 2009), interrupted by texture interspersed upon the primed canvas, speaks instantly of sparseness, separation, the found and unfound.
 A solitary cowboy moves across a landscape with a modernist building made of graph paper.
 The graphic-style fruit at the bottom seem to mock our appropriation of its wares.
 The splodges and splashes, the delicate moments of this painting, reflect upon nature’s strengths and weaknesses.